 Pregnancy-related health conditions that may require an accommodation might include, for instance, gestational diabetes, preeclampsia, or restrictions on movement such as bed rest.
 A pregnant employee may have a right to be engaged in light duty work assignments or flexible work schedule, receive a temporary transfer to another job, or obtain other accommodations during or after their pregnancy.

 Like reasonable accommodations related to other disabilities, employers must engage in a timely, good faith interactive process as soon as they know that a person may need a reasonable accommodation.
 As long as the person, employer, and disability qualify for ADA protection, the employer must provide accommodations if, with those accommodations, the individual is able to complete the essential functions or duties of the job.
 An exception is if the accommodations would result in a significant expense.
 You can read more about your right to reasonable accommodations by visiting our Disability Discrimination webpage.

 Time Off From Work

 Employers must also allow employees to take time off for pregnancy-related medical conditions, childbirth, and bonding with the infant.
-Under the federal Family and Medical Leave Act (FMLA), employers with over 50 employees are required to allow employees to take up to 12 weeks of unpaid time off work for medical reasons related to pregnancy and childbirth.

 Other Rights Related to Pregnancy